 These two news stories may not seem to be related, but to me they both represent a lack of concern about security and consequences.
 No one should sell keys that could jeopardize the safety of others!
 People shouldn’t leave personal property unguarded.
 Take the time to lock your doors!
 Put deadbolts on exterior doors.

 At Anderson Lock we are always serious about security.
 Our locksmiths are licensed and ethical.
 We hear stories every day about misuse of keys, lost and stolen keys, and “unauthorized entry.”
-We are an authorized distributor for all the top-name manufacturers of locks, keys and security door hardware, and we provide solutions for the safety of a building’s occupants, and for the protection of property.
+We are an authorized distributor for all the top-name manufacturers of locks, keys and security door hardware.
+We provide solutions for the safety of a building’s occupants, and for the protection of property.
+And we are happy to inform you of all things door- and security-related.
 Our knowledgeable technicians and sales representatives recommend the best products for your application.
 Since 1960, we’ve built our reputation on dependable products and reliable service.

 Trust me, you can trust Anderson Lock!Blog by Kathi Bradbury Frelk